Create an Azure support request

 Based on the information you provided, we provide some recommended solutions that you can use to try and resolve the problem.
 In some cases, we may even run a quick diagnostic check.
 These solutions are written by Azure engineers and will solve most common problems.

 If you're still unable to resolve the issue, continue creating your support request by selecting Return to support request, then selecting Next.

 Next, we collect more details about the problem.
 Providing thorough and detailed information in this step helps us route your support request to the right engineer.

 Complete the Problem details so that we have more information about your issue.
 If possible, tell us when the problem started and any steps to reproduce it.
 You can optionally upload one file (or a compressed file such as .zip that contains multiple files), such as a log file or browser trace.
 For more information on file uploads, see File upload guidelines.

 In the Advanced diagnostic information section, select Yes or No. Selecting Yes allows Azure support to gather advanced diagnostic information from your Azure resources.
 If you prefer not to share this information, select No. For details about the types of files we might collect, see Advanced diagnostic information logs.

 In some cases, you may see additional options.
 For example, for certain types of Virtual Machine problem types, you can choose whether to allow access to a virtual machine's memory.

-In the Support method section, select the severity of impact.
+In the Support method section, select the Severity level, depending on the business impact.
 The maximum available severity level and time to respond depends on your support plan and the country/region in which you're located, including the timing of business hours in that country/region.

 Provide your preferred contact method, your availability, and your preferred support language.
 Confirm that your country/region setting is accurate, as this affects the business hours in which a support engineer can work on your request.

-Next, complete the Contact info section so we know how to contact you.
+Complete the Contact info section so that we know how to reach you.

 Review + create